dinki/View-Assist/wiki/docs/viewassist-setup/homeassistant-configuration/viewassist-configuration/device-configuration.md

     entities:
       - sensor.viewassist_livingroom
       - sensor.viewassist_kitchen
-      - sensor.viewassist_bedroom
+      - sensor.viewassist_diningroom
 ```
-:::info
+:::warning
-Dashes in template sensor names will be replaced by underscores to a template sensor named ViewAssistant-livingroom like in the example above, will become sensor.viewassist_livingroom for the group.
+Dashes in template sensor and device names will be replaced by underscores by Home Assistant.
+This has been shown to be problematic so it is advised to not use dashes at all to avoid headaches.
 :::